joedaws/academic-kickstart/content/home/about.md

 inverse problems, image processing, optimization, and machine learning.
-His most recent work is concerned with studying how regularization affects the performance of the optimization problems at the heart of machine learnign and image processing.
+His most recent work is concerned with studying how regularization affects the performance of the optimization problems at the heart of machine learning and image processing.